Amazon Marketplace

 Co-op is an Amazon vendor program where Amazon shares costs for joint marketing activities with vendors.
 Vendors can use co-op funds for advertising, promotional events, or content.
 Co-op is an important ROI lever for vendors.

-Open term pageContra COGS
+Open glossary pageContra COGS

 Zusätzliche Kosten für Amazon-Verkauf